saifkhanengr/XPINN-for-Buckley-Leverett/README.md

 ```
 XPINN-for-Buckley-Leverett/
 ├── XPINN_for_Buckley_Leverett.ipynb
+├── run.py
+├── requirements.txt
-└── README.md
+├── README.md
 ```

-## Requirements
-pip install numpy matplotlib tensorflow jupyter

-## How to Run
+## Installation

+Clone the repository:
 git clone https://github.com/saifkhanengr/XPINN-for-Buckley-Leverett.git
 cd XPINN-for-Buckley-Leverett

+Install dependencies:
+pip install -r requirements.txt

+## How to Run

+### Option 1 (Recommended - Automated)
+python run.py

+### Option 2 (Manual)
 jupyter notebook

-Open:
-XPINN_for_Buckley_Leverett.ipynb

-Run all cells.
+Open XPINN_for_Buckley_Leverett.ipynb and run all cells.

 ## Reproducibility
-All results can be reproduced using this repository by running the notebook without modification.
+All results reported in the paper can be reproduced by running: python run.py
+No modification to the code is required.

+## Expected Output
+Running the code will reproduce:
+- XPINN solution for the Buckley–Leverett problem
+- Shock front behavior and saturation profiles
+- Results corresponding to the figures (2 to 12) presented in the paper

 ## Computer Code Availability
 The code developed for this study is publicly available: